nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Batch delete specific clients in the database.
 * **Only one** of the optional fields must be provided.
-* * Clients that partially matches with the field given will be deleted e.g. `batchdelete c/NTUC` will return all clients whose licence plates contains `NTUC`
+* Clients that partially matches with the field given will be deleted e.g. `batchdelete c/NTUC` will delete all clients who buy policy from companies `NTUC Company` and `NTUC Insurance`.

 Examples:
 * `batchdelete dm/07-2020` batch delete clients whose policy expiry date is in July 2020.